 If you're a bodysurfing enthusiast, you'll be pleased to know that your swim fins are allowed in the waves.

-The truth is that there are no optimal answers for the black ball controversy.
+The truth is that there are no optimal answers to the heated debate.
 There's no perfect formula on how to enforce the black ball flag.

-In one hand, beachgoers have the right to enjoy the pleasures of swimming in the ocean.
-On the other hand, surfers should be allowed to catch and ride waves in public beaches.
+On the one hand, beachgoers have the right to enjoy the pleasures of swimming in the ocean.
+But on the other hand, surfers should be allowed to catch and ride waves on public beaches.

-One question might not have a clear answer: should swimmers of surfers be given preferential treatment?
-The black ball flag debate ensues.
+One question might not have a clear answer: Should swimmers or surfers be given preferential treatment?
+The black ball flag discussion continues.

 Explore the complete list of beach flags and warning signs.